 Date of birth:2 June 1967

-Hobbies: Tramping, hanging out with friends, going to see live music, history, red wine
+Hobbies: Hanging out with friends, music, gardening, history, red wine

 Favourite movie: Twelve Angry Men

 Favourite novel: The Bone People by Keri Hulme

 Music I play on Saturday mornings: Steve Abel